-Malcolm Hakeem Delaney (born March 11, 1989) is an American professional basketball player for Bayern Munich of the Basketball Bundesliga (BBL).
-He played college basketball for the Virginia Tech Hokies men’s basketball team.
+Malcolm Hakeem Delaney (born March 11, 1989) is He played college basketball for the Virginia Tech Hokies men’s basketball team.
 He is from Baltimore, Maryland, and attended Towson Catholic High School.

 Born in Baltimore, is the son of Vincent and Patricia Delaney.
 He has one older brother, Vincent, who played football at Stonehill College.
 His father played basketball at Vorhees College.

 Delaney played his freshman year at The McDonogh School before transferring to the now defunct Towson Catholic where he was a three year letter winner for coach Josh Pratt.
 He averaged 20 points, four rebounds and four steals as a senior.
 Also played in the Nike All-American All-Star game and was co-MVP of the Spalding Hoopball Classic.
 Was an EA Sports second-team All-American, Charm City Classic MVP, Capitol Classic All-Tournament team and Baltimore Catholic League Player of the Year.
 Delaney earned Gatorade Player of the Year/Mr. Maryland and was an All-County selection as a senior.
 At Towson Catholic, led team to the Baltimore Catholic League and MIAA Championships as a senior and scored 2,112 career points.